Sheila-Ha/pwa-text-editor/README.md

 ## Installation
 - Clone the repository to get your starter code
 - Install the source code
+- npm install
 - npm start
 - Navigate to localhost:3001
 - Click the install button